 This works but there is a catch.

 The log files are created as the user you specify in supervisor’s configuration.
 Your application will no longer crash because it is able to write to the log files but a new issue arises.
-If all your configuration is stored in the .env file, it will not be available for your Laravel application to use.
+If all your configuration is stored in the .env file, it will not be available for your Laravel application to use when executed by the Supervisor worker.
 Laravel will still however use the cached configuration until it is cleared, then fall back to the configuration stored in your Laravel application’s config directory.